NoctEdge/Arbitrage-Finder/README.md

 # Arbitrage Finder

-A python script that identifies and exploits price differences across different cryptocurrency exchanges...
+A python script that identifies and exploits price differences across different cryptocurrency exchanges.

 Please note that To use the code, make sure you have the ccxt library installed.
 You can install it using the following command: